hypo69/hypo/pytest/gemini/src/endpoints/hypo69/readme.ru.md

 def test_function_using_fixture(test_data):
     """
-    Example test demonstrating usage of a fixture.
+    Example test demonStarting usage of a fixture.
     """
     # Replace with the actual function call using test_data
     assert some_function_using_fixture(test_data["key1"]) == "expected_output"